junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean follows his eyes, watching Cas considering, then landing his eyes on Dean.
 Dean knows the answer immediately, even before Cas saying it out loud.

-Cas says, "I want it the same place as his is, please."
+Cas says, "I want it the same place as he is, please."

 The tattoo artist's eyes move back and forth between Dean and Cas briefly with an open, curious look.
 He doesn't really ask the direct question, but it's sort of obvious now.
 He asks, "Is that like, a matching tattoo?
 Not my place to pry, but if it is something like that, a promise, a commitment, or something more, it might be better to let me know if you want to keep them absolutely exactly the same as yours is, for the special meanings."